webix-hub/docs/data/api/refs/ui.treetable_methods.md

 - api/link/ui.treetable_locate.md - converts an HTML node or event object to in-table position
 - api/link/ui.treetable_mapcells.md - applies the callback to a range of cells
 - api/link/ui.treetable_mapevent.md - routes events from one object to another
-- api/link/ui.treetable_marksorting.md - cancels sorting and recovers default data presentation
+- api/link/ui.treetable_marksorting.md - marks the sorted column with a dedicated sign (asc/desc) in the header
 - api/link/ui.treetable_move.md - moves the specified item to a new position
 - api/link/ui.treetable_movebottom.md - moves the specified item to the last position
 - api/link/ui.treetable_movecolumn.md - moves column to different position